 I just finished reading an article about the disadvantages or “objections” of hiring a Baby Boomer (Top 5 Unspoken Objections To Hiring A Baby Boomer).
-And, while I don’t disagree that some Baby Boomers do exhibit the 5 “objections”, I do feel there are many reasons/advantages to hiring Baby Boomers.
+And, while I do agree that some Baby Boomers do exhibit the 5 “objections”, I believe that this is the exception and not the rule.
+I do feel there are many reasons/advantages of hiring Baby Boomers.

 There is a view (rightly or wrongly) that “older people” (namely Baby Boomers) cannot use technology.
 While Baby Boomers may not know the latest smartphone app (or may not be the best at using a smartphone), their generation invented the technology we all use.
 Whether it be the world of Windows or Macs, without Baby Boomers like Bill Gates and Steve Jobs (RIP) we would still be using IBM Keypunch cards (you will need to look that one up yourself).